auroraextensions/whiteboard/docs/AbstractRepository.md

 Just as `AbstractRepositoryInterface` can be extended by entity-specific repository interfaces, `AbstractRepository` can be extended by entity-specific repository models.
-While this introduces tighter coupling through inheritance, the impact can be minimized by keeping `AbstractRepository` small and lightweight, providing only the methods and property needed for _all_ repository models.
+While this introduces tighter coupling through inheritance, the tradeoff is to reduce duplication common to repository models, and the impact can be minimized by keeping `AbstractRepository` small and lightweight, providing only the methods and properties needed for _all_ repository models.

 ## Usage